melowntech/workshop/tutorials/gpx-viewer.rst

     p1 = lineSegment[0];
     p2 = lineSegment[1];

 Now we find average coordinates of all line points and convert that coordinates to navigation SRS.
-In this case we can ignore resulting height and set that height to zero.
+In this case we can ignore the resulting height and set that height to zero.

 ::

     navCoords = vts.proj4(physicalSrsDef, navigationSrsDef, midPoint);
     navCoords[2] = 0;

-We have center coordinates, but we have to also zoom appropriately.
-For that purpose we have to find right view extent.
-Most simple way is following.
-Imagine line which goes from the center coordinates.
-This line is perpendicular to the ground.
-Now we find most distant track point for that line.
-We multiple this distance by two and that is it.
-Now we can set new map position:
+We have center coordinates, but we also have to zoom appropriately.
+To do that we need to find the right view extent.
+A simple approach is as follows.
+Imagine a line which goes from the center point and is perpendicular to the ground.
+We find the most distant track point from that line.
+We multiply this distance by two and that is that.
+Now we can set the new map position:

 ::